rcl-coding/tutorial-staticwebsite/lesson4.md

 }
 ```

-We use the **class** selector to set styling for a class called class.
+We use the **class** selector to set styling for a class called card.
 When we add this 'class' attribute to an html element is it will apply the style.

 We set the img style with a descendent selector.